Matt West (baseball): Sugar Land Skeeters

 On May 17, 2018, West signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He re-signed with the team for the 2019 season.

 On December 2, 2019, West signed with the Olmecas de Tabasco of the Mexican League for the 2020 season.
 However, the season was later canceled due to the COVID-19 pandemic.

 In July 2020, West signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the pandemic) for the 2020 season.
 On April 2, 2021, the Olmecas released West.

+Coaching career

+On October 12, 2023, West was hired as the pitching coach for Arizona Christian University.